moja-global/GCBM.Belize/pipeline.md

 Reminder :
-- First you need to install [dvc](https://dvc.org/doc/install/windows)
+- First you need to install [dvc](https://dvc.org/doc/install/windows) along with the driver for the remote storage you wish to upload your files (e.g. google drive)
 - Setup your default remote storage [(help here)](https://dvc.org/doc/command-reference/remote/add)
-  - In `dvc.yaml` line 2 refactor :`python.path:<your_local_python37_path>`
+- In `dvc.yaml` in the `vars` field refactor :`python.path:<your_local_python37_path>` , and `R_path:<your_local_R_path>`
-  - In every stage that has an outputs field dvc tracks the included files (i.e. `logs\tiler_log.txt` in the `tiler` stage) so after the completion of a stage that has outputs run `dvc push` to store the files in your deafult remote
-- After you installed the requirements from [README](https://github.com/radistoubalidis/GCBM.Belize/blob/master/README.md "README" ) you can test the pipeline with :
+- After you installed the requirements from [README](https://github.com/radistoubalidis/GCBM.Belize/blob/master/README.md "README" ) you can test the pipeline by running :
   - `dvc repro` or `dvc exp run`
+    - Dvc as a default does not define an order in the pipeline stages , it does it only if for each `i-th` stage with output `x` its next one `i+1-th` has `x` as a dependency.By creating a log file for each stage and adding it as a dependency for the next stage we achieve pipeline execution in order.
+  - you can see the metrics created in `post_processing` stage from the `analyze.py` script by running `dvc metrics show`
+- After the pipeline is executed and you have setup your remote storage you can run `dvc push` and for every stage, the files that are included in the `outs` field are going to be pushed in your remote storage.
+- There is a demonstration video and a Jupyter Notebook that iterates the compiled Spatial output and displays an example [here](http://https://drive.google.com/drive/folders/1p4PzaacNU6rddXWuljtaO1_G1LIoiw-2?usp=sharing "here")

 #### Tiler
 > Working Directory: `Standalone_GCBM\layers\tiled`